nitbharambe/cap-map/README.md

 # cap-map
 Grid capacity map generation using pandapower.

 Use cap_comb to get the map.
-First half of the file (till line 47) is a time intesive is calculation of power flow by pfa.all_cap_map function.
+First half of the file (until line 47) is a time consuming calculation of power flow by pfa.all_cap_map function.
 The result is then stored in sampdata directory.
 The next section visualisation plots that map.
 So running the 2 sections separately is advisable

 Two features presented in the simple model are visible in this map.
 1) Maximum capacity possible at each bus is mentioned by the tooltip on nodes.